momentum-xyz/guest-identity-provider/README.md

 make clean build
 ```

-Executable in place in `output/guest-identity-provider`.
+Executable is placed in `output/guest-identity-provider`.

 Or build as container image: